ministryofjustice/deployment-formula/README.rst

 Simplified deployment using salt.
 Heavily inspired by capistrano.
 In one state function you combine:
 - clone git repo
 - build application (i.e. bundle install or virtualenv && ./bin/pip install)
- - test application
+- test application (optional)
+- if failed that execute specified command (optional)
 - link to application/current
+- link log directory
- - restart service
+- restart service (optional)

+Where each following step will only be triggered by success of a previous one.

+By default state ensures that only 5 latest deployments are kept on server.

+PS: There is whole bunch of rollback roll forward module functions to have way more granular control.
+See module docstrings for more help.

 On rev